top of page

 Yes, in addition to one-on-one nutrition counseling, Amy is available to speak at events such as diabetes support group meetings and corporate wellness seminars.
 She is also available for healthcare provider education.
 Contact her for availability and further information.

-If you are a dietitian looking to purchase some of Amy's handouts, go to: https://rd2rd.com/vendor/amyamsnutritioncounseling-com
+If you are a dietitian looking to purchase some handouts, go to the Dietitian Direction RD2RD Store.

 bottom of page